AbleOpus/ScreenSaving/README.md

 Provides functionality for developing and testing Windows screen savers.

 ## Screen Saver Basics
+Screen savers should span across all screens on a display and the screen saver window or windows should be top-most, and do not automatically close when input is detected, this is a feature the developer must implement.
 Screen savers are executables that have a .scr extension.
 Screen saver files have context menu options that allows one to "Test", "Configure", or "Install" it.
-Screen savers should span across all screens on a display and the screen saver window or windows should be top-most.
-Screen savers do not automatically close when input is detected, this is a feature the developer must implement.

 - Test: Shows the screen saver as it would appear normally.
 (Note: The only time a screen saver will cause the screen to lock is when it is shown by Windows).
 - Configure: Opens up a configuration for the screen saver (if the screen saver has one).